John Harris (footballer, born 1917): Managerial career

 He left Chelsea in April 1956 to become player-manager of Chester before retiring to concentrate on management.
 He took over from Joe Mercer as manager of Sheffield United on 20 April 1959 and finished the season third, seven points behind second placed Fulham.
 His first full season finished in fourth place.
 Harris was a quiet dignified man and, moulded his players into a highly efficient team without fuss, always shunning the limelight.
 To him, the team was more important than the manager.
 This attitude produced a harmonious dressing room and, as a result, effective and attractive performances on the field of play.

-Finally in 1961, his Sheffield United team won promotion from the Second Division as runners-up to Ipswich Town, mainly due to his purchase of Welsh international winger Len Allchurch for £12,500 from Swansea.
+Finally in 1961, his Sheffield United team won promotion from the Second Division as runners-up to Ipswich Town, mainly due to his purchase of Welsh international winger Len Allchurch for £12,500 from Swansea Town.
 Under Harris, United enjoyed numerous runs in the FA Cup (reaching the semi-finals in 1961 for the first time since 1936) and the League Cup.
 Despite financial problems, he led United to fifth place in the first season back in the top division, and over the next few years relied on a steady flow of youngsters graduating from the Northern Intermediate league team to replace players sold to remain in profit.
 After years of mid-table finishes, he was "promoted" to general manager in August 1968 after the team had been relegated the previous season, replaced by Arthur Rowley.
 However, Rowley was sacked within a year and Harris returned as manager in August 1969.

-In the ensuing years, he made astute and highly effective signings with players such as Tony Currie, Alan Woodward, Len Badger, Geoff Salmons, Eddie Colquhoun, Bill Dearden and Gil Reece all signing for the Blades, and resulted in Sheffield United winning promotion from the Second Division in 1970–71.
+In the ensuing years, he made astute and highly effective signings with players such as Tony Currie, Geoff Salmons, Eddie Colquhoun and Bill Dearden signing for the Blades, and resulted in Sheffield United winning promotion from the Second Division in 1970–71.
 Harris understood the principle of getting the right man for the job and, this was typified by his signing of Trevor Hockey to boost United's promotion challenge in 1971.

 Sheffield United started the 1971–72 season in great form and, under the guidance of Harris they stayed top of the First Division with an unbeaten run of eleven games from the start of the season.
 Harris resigned in December 1973 to become the club's Senior Executive.
 In June 1977 he finally left United and was soon acting as scout for Sheffield Wednesday.
 He later became a lay preacher.
 He died in 1988, aged 71, in Sheffield.